SYL-322/research_copilot/README.md

 What digest does internally:

+- expands topic-like queries into lightweight query variants when helpful, including slash-separated inputs such as `rigging / articulation`
-- searches recent papers for each topic
+- searches recent papers for each topic or expanded subquery
+- applies a lightweight lexical topic relevance filter before final recency retention
 - merges and deduplicates overlapping results across topics
 - sends candidate metadata to the digest prompt
 - writes a Markdown digest under `data/digests/`